 Most people experience tight calves from activities such as prolonged standing, running, and even walking in high heels, according to Holland.
 “Tight calves can also progress to other issues such as plantar fasciitis and Achilles tendonitis, so this area should get due attention,” she says.

-Don’t let the name fool you—this exercise is all about strengthening the lower abdominal muscles.
+Don’t let the name fool you — this exercise is all about strengthening the lower abdominal muscles.
 Keeping core muscles strong helps with posture and can improve your workout in other ways.

 “Don’t obsess over how high you can lift your arm and knee,” says Holland.
 “Even the smallest excursion [movement] works your abdominals well.”
 If balancing is too tricky, use a half foam roller.

+Self-massage with a foam roller is a simple and convenient way to reduce discomfort post-workout and speed up your recovery time.
 If sore muscles slow you down, using a foam roller to stretch after workouts can help you bounce back.
 Please note that exercises such as the “dead bug” may initially increase soreness.
 Don’t do a stretch if it increases or causes intense pain.